denoland/manual/getting_started/permissions.md

 - **--allow-write=\<allow-write\>** Allow file system write access.
 You can specify an optional, comma-separated list of directories or files to provide an allow-list of allowed file system access.
+- **-A, --allow-all** Allow all permissions.
+This disables all security.

 ### Permissions allow-list

-Deno also allows you to control the granularity of some permissions with allow-lists.
+Deno allows you to control the granularity of some permissions with allow-lists.

+#### File system access

-This example restricts file system access by allow-listing only the `/usr` directory, however the execution fails as the process was attempting to access a file in the `/etc` directory:
+This example restricts file system access by allow-listing only read access to the `/usr` directory.
+In consequence the execution fails as the process was attempting to read a file in the `/etc` directory:

 ```shell
 $ deno run --allow-read=/usr https://deno.land/std@$STD_VERSION/examples/cat.ts /etc/passwd